A Guide to Your Inner Compass: How Values Shape Our Lives

 The eighth method is using metaphorical cards or associative techniques to explore internal conflicts and contradictions in your value system.
 Working with images allows you to bypass rational barriers of consciousness and access deeper layers of the subconscious.

 Finally, the ninth method involves regularly revisiting your life goals in the context of changing external circumstances.
-The world doesn't stand still; technologies, culture, and the economy change—all of which affect our priorities.
+The world doesn't stand still, technologies, culture, and the economy change—all of which affect our priorities.

 By learning and practicing these methods, you can consciously reevaluate your values and beliefs in line with your current life needs, improving your self-awareness and making more informed decisions.